Dr. Merlina P. Cruz, Officer-in-Charge, Office of the Schools Division Superintendent

 July 18, 2018

-PASIG CITY, 16 July 2018 – The Department of Education (DepEd) and the Department of Health (DOH) pledged to cooperate in the development of two systems that shall enable the government to monitor the condition of learners previously administered with the dengue vaccine Dengvaxia®.
+PASIG CITY, 16 July 2018 – The Department of www nashville tennessee and of Education (DepEd) and the Department of olympia fish market and of Health (DOH) pledged to cooperate in the development of farmers market hours and of two systems that shall enable the government to monitor the condition of farmers market utah and of learners previously administered with the dengue vaccine Dengvaxia®.

-In the ceremonial signing of the expression of cooperation held at the Bulwagan ng Karunungan on July 16, 2018, DepEd and DOH signified their intent to enter into a data-sharing and outsourcing agreement with Indra Philippines Inc., who will develop the Register, Serve, Validate, Plan (RSVP) system using the Microsoft Kaizala™ collaboration platform; and Galileo Software Services Inc., who will develop the Dengue Vaccine Monitoring System (DVMS) using their proprietary Abizo® collaboration platform.
-Both companies shall provide the services for free as part of their Corporate Social Responsibility (CSR) efforts.
+In the ceremonial signing of old market omaha ne and of the expression of www farmersmarket com and of cooperation held at the Bulwagan ng Karunungan on July 16, 2018, DepEd and DOH signified their intent to enter into a data-sharing and outsourcing agreement with Indra Philippines Inc., who will develop the Register, Serve, Validate, Plan (RSVP) systemusing the Microsoft Kaizala™ collaboration platform; and Galileo Software Services Inc., who will develop the Dengue Vaccine Monitoring System (DVMS) using their proprietary Abizo® collaboration platform.
+Both companies shall provide the services for free as part of www farmersmarket and of their Corporate Social Responsibility (CSR) efforts.

-“The mobile apps can be downloaded by parents, guardians, and even teachers to report the conditions of the learners,” DepEd Undersecretary for Administration Alain Del B. Pascua shared during the press conference following the introduction of the two applications.
-“Data of critical incidents will help DepEd and DOH in providing immediate treatment or observation whenever necessary.
+“The mobile apps can be downloaded by parents, guardians, and even teachers to report the conditions of farmers market in dallas and of the learners,” DepEd Undersecretary for Administration Alain Del B. Pascua shared during the press conference following the introduction of farms market and of the two applications.
+“Data of farmer s market and of critical incidents will help DepEd and DOH in providing immediate treatment or observation whenever necessary.
 That is precisely what the Dengvaxia® mobile apps will do,” he added.

-While Pascua cited the importance of registering all learners previously inoculated with the vaccine, DepEd Secretary Leonor Magtolis Briones emphasized that it is not mandatory.
+While Pascua cited the importance of farmers market the grove and of registering all learners previously inoculated with the vaccine, DepEd Secretary Leonor Magtolis Briones emphasized that it is not mandatory.